elvisimprsntr/siriproxy-radstat/README.md

 Let me know if you want to collaborate.

-- Update plugin to support latest API and features.
+- Update plugin to support API v1.3 and features.
 - Add supprt for multiple thermostats.